google/flax/docs/guides/rng_guide.rst

    random.bernoulli(rng, p=0.5)

 But these seeds are threaded in a slightly different way in Flax.
-Using Dropout as an example, we can see how it's handled in flax.
+Using Dropout as an example, we can see how it's handled in Flax.

 .. code:: python